Job Scheduling with Slurm

 This workshop is designed for either new HPC users familiar with Linux and Shell Scripting, but who have not had experience with using Slurm, or, for experienced users transitioning to Slurm or seeking to improve efficiency with the scheduler.

 This session will be delivered online.

-To get the most from ACENET basics, please register for a Compute Canada Account.
+To get the most from ACENET basics, please register for a Digital Research Alliance of Canada (the Alliance) account.
 To register contact your supervising professor, ask for their CCRI, then visit https://ccdb.computecanada.ca/account_application.
-If your professor is not registered with Compute Canada, please have them register, then follow up with you.
-In addition to a Compute Canada account, you will want a computer with Windows, MacOS X, or a Unix-based operating system (not a ChromeBook), and a stable internet connection.
+If your professor is not registered with the Alliance, please have them register, then follow up with you.
+In addition to an Alliance account, you will want a computer with Windows, MacOS X, or a Unix-based operating system (not a ChromeBook), and a stable internet connection.
 A registered account is not mandatory, just recommended to get the most out of our lessons.
 You can attend the first session to see how ACENET can assist in accelerating your computational research before you decide to obtain an account, if you wish.